2.7 C

 2.

-At the coast, the captives were force to undergo a humiliating physical inspection.
+At the coast, the captives were forced to undergo a humiliating physical inspection.
 They were carefully examined from head to toe, without regard to sex, to see that they did not have any blemishes or defects.
 They were poked and prodded, had their limbs and teeth checked, and were inspected for any signs of disease.
-Some were rejected if defects were identified, as Invalides.
-An eighteenth-century Dutch slaving handbook recommended that traders check the hearing and speaking ability of captives by making them scream.
-Among the slavers was a clear preference for fifteen to twenty-five-year-old males, who represented about two thirds of the captives.
-Therefore in order to avoid purchasing older Africans, slavers were advised to check the captives’ teeth, examine their hair, and test the firmness of women’s breasts.
+Some were rejected if defects were identified, as invalides.
+An eighteenth-century Dutch handbook recommended that traffickers test the captives’ hearing and speaking ability by making them scream.
+There was a clear preference for fifteen to twenty-five-year-old males, who accounted for about two-thirds of those taken.
+Therefore, in order to avoid purchasing older Afrikans, the traffickers were advised to check the captives’ teeth, examine their hair, and test the firmness of women’s breasts.
 The captives could endure as much as four hours of inspection.
-Armed guards were usually in attendance at these inspections and the captives had no choice but to endure the humiliation.
+Armed guards were usually in attendance at these inspections, and the captives had no choice but to endure the humiliation.

-Once purchased some were sold in small numbers to ships along the coastline and other were usually imprisoned at forts and factories staffed by Europeans, until the arrival of ships that would take them to the Americas.
+Once purchased, some were sold in small numbers to ships along the coastline and others were imprisoned at forts and factories staffed by Europeans, until the arrival of ships that would take them to the Americas.

 3.